Code-Institute-Submissions/balennouri-pp5/TESTING.md

 ![Python Test](docs/readme/python-test.png)

-During the Code Institute Python Linter test, I received no errors from any of my Python files.
+During the Code Institute Python Linter test, I encountered no errors in any of my Python files.
+However, I noticed that some of Django's built-in Python files included lines longer than 80 characters.
+Despite this, I chose not to modify them, as Django recommends against shortening these lines.

 [Python Linter](https://pep8ci.herokuapp.com/)